11 Data visualization with ggplot2

 geom_text_repel(aes(label = country), seed = 123)

-11.5 Change the default properties of the plot with scales
+11.4 Modifying the default settings of the plot with scales

 ggplot(dat, aes(x = gdp_capita, y = cases_per_100k)) +